gboehl/dynare/doc/manual/source/the-model-file.rst

 Endogenous variables, exogenous variables, and parameters can also be declared inside the model block.
-You can do this in two different ways: either via the equation tag or directly in an equation.
+You can do this in two different ways: either via the equation tag (only for endogenous variables) or directly in an equation (for endogenous, exogenous or parameters).

-To declare a variable on-the-fly in an equation tag, simply state the type of variable to be declared (``endogenous``, ``exogenous``, or ``parameter`` followed by an equal sign and the variable name in single quotes.
+To declare an endogenous variable on-the-fly in an equation tag, simply write ``endogenous`` followed by an equal sign and the variable name in single quotes.
 Hence, to declare a variable ``c`` as endogenous in an equation tag, you can type ``[endogenous='c']``.